 Male Obesity Rates Have Caught Up to and Surpassed Women’s

 Men haven’t always been the more overweight sex.
-According to statistics from National Center for Health Statistics, between 1999 and 2000, there were more obese women than men.
+According to statistics from the National Center for Health Statistics, between 1999 and 2000, there were more obese women than men.
 By the late 2000s, men had caught up to women and had started to inch past them in terms of overweight and obesity rates.

 Why are men these days more overweight or obese?
 As this study points out, men are less focused on taking care of their health.
 Fewer men see their doctor regularly compared to women and they’re less likely to see their doctor for preventative care – but that’s not the only explanation.